***eConsult – delayed launch***

 This will also allow patients more time to understand the changes and how to use the new system.

-Patients can continue to trial the eConsult system by visiting the demo site https://demo.webgp.com/
+Patients can trial the eConsult system by visiting the demo site https://demo.webgp.com/

-Please remember this is a demonstration site only and we will not respond or take any action on the demonstration health questionnaires you submit.
+Please note, the demonstration site will not respond to the demonstration health questionnaires you submit.

-You can find lots of information about the eConsult system in our FAQ document which is available by following this link: http://bit.ly/31RulVG
+You can find more information about the eConsult system in our FAQ document which is available by following this link: http://bit.ly/31RulVG

 If you have any further questions, please email: WSCCG.firstname.lastname@example.org